 Finding your courage IS the first step.
 Brené Brown also says this: “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren't always comfortable, but they're never weakness.” ― Brené Brown, Daring Greatly

-Facing your demons is what it takes to move on with your life.
+Joining a divorce support group will help you face your demons so you can move on with your life.
 There is no way around it, you can only move through it.

 “Before taking the WYRE workshop, I was scared, nervous, grief-stricken, afraid of being "reeled" back into my marriage, which I knew wasn't what I wanted.
 Now, my life is much better -- more exciting..
 I have more control.
 I have a plan.
 I look forward to getting up in the morning.”

 “Before taking the WYRE workshop and working with Karen, I was depressed, scared, insecure, unsure and unhappy.
 Now, my life is happy and moving on – I no longer dread the future.”

 Here's what we accomplish in our divorce support group in just 10 short weeks:

 Week 1.
 Orientation/Overview - We'll go over what you can expect during your divorce recovery.

 Knowing what lies ahead will give you a feeling of security and preparedness - something you could probably use right about now.